Newtown Township, Bucks County, Pennsylvania

 Newtown Township is a township in Bucks County, Pennsylvania, United States.
-The population was 19,299 at the 2010 census (a predicted 19,720 in 2016).
+The population was 19,895 at the 2020 census (predicted to be 19,701 in 2023).

 History

-Newtown Township traces its roots back to William Penn, who purchased 5000 acre from the Lenni Lenape Indians in 1683.
+Newtown Township traces its roots back to William Penn, who purchased 5000 acre from the Lenape Indian tribe in 1683.
 He named this land "my New Township", which gradually evolved to Newtown Township.
 Newtown served as the County Seat of Bucks County from 1726 until 1813, when the Court was moved to Doylestown.
 In 1838, the area comprising the commercial center, plus a number of homes, was incorporated into Newtown Borough.
 Today, the Township surrounds Newtown Borough and each has its own form of government.

 Newtown Township is governed by a 5-member Board of Supervisors who oversee a full-time township manager.
 Members are elected to serve 6 year terms.
 As of 2020 the Township Supervisors were Phil Calabro, Dennis Fisher, John Mack, Kyle Davis, and David Oxley.